Solvro/mobile-topwr/README.md

    flutter run
    ```

-3. ### SVGO
-    For SVG files optimization we use `svg_optimizer` (which uses SVGO under the hood) that's why before you start you need to install [Node.js](https://nodejs.org/en/download/package-manager) and [SVGO optimization tool](https://svgo.dev/docs/introduction/) on your machine

 4. **[OPTIONAL]** If you operate on many Flutter versions, I reccomend to you `fvm` Flutter version manager: https://fvm.app/